int-brain-lab/ibllib/docs/03b_tutorial_matlab.md

 In Linux, the file is in `~/.one_params`.
 In Windows, the file is in the Roaming App directory `C:\Users\olivier\AppData\Roaming\.one_params`.
 In Mac OS, the file is in the user directory `/Users/olivier/.one_params`.
 In case of doubt, type the command `io.getappdir` in a Matlab prompt.
-It will return the directory of the *.one_params* file.
+It will return the directory of the JSON *.one_params* file.
+Note: **The JSON *.one_params* file is uniquely stored, and shared across Matlab and Python.**

 There are two manners to define the connection settings.